SharvariYeole/simple-page/README.md

 link to live site https://sharvariyeole.github.io/simple-page/

-Whatever I type will appear on the web
+Whatever I type will appear on the public web